Fouad-Mhz/04_Mri_image_classification/README.md

 # README

 ## Description
 This project uses a deep learning model to classify MRI scans into different phases: 'EO', 'IO', 'IPTE', 'LO', and 'PTE'.
-The MRI scans should be in '.jpg' format.

 ## Prerequisites